 The Baratza Sette 270 is one of three cone burr grinders in the Sette series.
 It shares identical components with the other two.
 Compared with the Sette 30, it’s more advanced and a great option for espresso lovers.
 Why?
 Because it offers micro-adjustments and a very accurate timer for dosing.

 As for the Sette 270 Wi, it’s the most advanced and expensive of the three due to its cool -but not entirely necessary- weighting feature.

-This review will focus mainly on the Baratza Sette 270 to see if it’s worth purchasing or not.
+This review will focus mainly on the Baratza Sette 270 to see if it’s worth purchasing.

-Additionally, while most customers and experts were impressed by low retention and even grind size distribution, nobody escaped from the annoying noise that these grinders can make.
+Additionally, while most customers and experts were impressed by low retention and even grind size distribution, nobody escaped the annoying noise these grinders can make.

 Baratza has been working on these issues over the years, and they have already addressed both problems to some extent.
 The Sette 270 and 270 Wi have improved because they changed their feet to provide a quieter coffee grinding.
-Additionally, they have slower RPMs to reduce noise and be less likely to wear out sooner without losing quality.
+They also have slower RPMs to reduce noise and are less likely to wear out sooner without losing quality.